Download Full Text (5.9 MB)

 William wrote to John Kean, no address.
 He gave updates on Georgia and John's business in that state.
 The British Creditors are suing for their debts.
 There are updates on the property that was confiscated from Loyalists.
 David Tably (dead), owned money to John, and rafts of lumber are held by John Clark as partial payment.
 William Deveans [or Devereux] offers John land in Argyle County to pay his debt.
 Ed.
 Davies has no known property, Bernard has property in Ireland, Mr. Goodsion has no remaining property.
 He finishes with comments on General Jackson and the "disposal of Western Territory."

 Bay 1, Column 1, LHC Series 2

 Stephens, William.
 William Stephens to John Kean, February 12, 1790.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/46
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/46

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.